Medium Van Options:

 32” Samsung 4K smart TV/Monitor (+$350 or whatever current market rate is)

 We do have the monitor as an option because there are many folks who may not need or want it.
 It will fit any TV/Monitor that has a center located Vesa mount.
 Center location is generally standard but we have found that the Samsung OLED has the mount up near the top of the back of the TV instead of the middle.
 This puts the TV closer to the countertop than is ideal.
-TV’s go up and down so instead of having a standard price well just call it Market Rate with no markup.
-You are also welcome to purchase your own TV/Monitor and we’ll mount it for you on our standard mount.
+We have found the best way to go for the TV is to have you purchase it and either drop it off with your van or have it delivered directly to us.

 Espar Gasoline Heater – Included (-$1,400 if removed)